fatso83/dotfiles/utils/fetch-todays-calendar/README.md

 > Does exactly what is says

 Fetches the Google Calendar of today and outputs it in JSON to stdout.
-Supposed to be used in a cron job that is used togetether with a Luxafor script that starts and stops the Luxafor light for calendar events.
+Supposed to be used in a [cron job][cron-job] that is used togetether with a [Luxafor script][luxafor-calendar] that starts and stops the Luxafor light for calendar events.

 # To install